-Located overlooking the historic Alamo, and a one-time medical center, the Emily Morgan Hotel in San Antonio, TX, is certainly no stranger to death and history.
-Regarded as one of the most haunted locations in Texas, this hotel boasts apparitions and poltergeist activity among many other reports.
+Located overlooking the historic Alamo, and a one-time medical center, the Emily Morgan Hotel in San Antonio, TX, is certainly no stranger to death and misery.

 Ghosts of The Emily Morgan

 The Emily Morgan Hotel is well renowned as one of the most haunted hotels in Texas, and is one of, if not the, most haunted location in San Antonio.
 People from around the world interested in the paranormal, visit the Emily Morgan for its haunted history, and many skeptics come away from their stay here, with a newfound belief in ghosts.